openmobilemaps/maps-core/android/readme.md

 ## How to build

-Make sure you have all submodules initialized and updated. to do this use
+Make sure you have all submodules initialized and updated.
+To do this, use

 ```
 git submodule init